gwiseki/2018-Intern/README.md

 [whisper]$

 ----------------------------------------------------------
-There's a message that 'Cannot int persistent memory' at the beginning of the exectuion, I regarded this as the problem which happens in non-PM situation. and I searched the operation of the remaining part in operation message. the opeartion of remaining part is written in run-redis-cli.sh file.<br/
+There's a message that 'Cannot int persistent memory' at the beginning of the exectuion, I regarded this as the problem which happens in non-PM situation. and I searched the operation of the remaining part in operation message. the opeartion of remaining part is written in run-redis-cli.sh file.<br/>

 the remaining part is simulating a cache workload with an 80-20 distribution(--lru-test option).
-The detailed opeation is the function 'LRUTestMode' in redis-cli.c.
+The detailed opeation is the function 'LRUTestMode' in redis-cli.c. <br/>

+Redis program in Whisper performs cycles of 1 second with 50% writes and 50% reads.
+It uses pipelining batching writes / reads N times per cycle in order to fill the target instance easily.